neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Configuration.rst

 * The "type" constraint is required for all properties.
-* The validator only executes the checks that make sense for a specific type, see list of possible contstraints below.
+* The validator only executes the checks that make sense for a specific type, see list of possible constraints below.
 * The "format" constraint for string type has additional class-name and instance-name options.
 * The "dependencies" constraint of the spec is not implemented.